Prints and Drawings

 Wednesdays 1–8 pm.
 Enjoy behind-the-scenes tours and see your favorite prints, drawings, watercolours, and photographs.

 Thursdays and Fridays.
 For classes and individuals interested in studying the collection in depth.
-Please contact us in advance firstname.lastname@example.org, 416-979-6660 x.
+Please contact us at least two weeks in advance firstname.lastname@example.org, 416-979-6660 x.
 535 to make an appointment.

 The second Friday of every month at 11am (arrive at 10:30 to view works on display!), one of P&D's knowledgeable volunteers will give a talk that explores an area of the AGO's Prints & Drawings Collection.